 "So popular was the Geneva Bible that between 1560 and 1644 at least 144 editions were published."
 (Marshall Foster in "The History and Impact of the GENEVA BIBLE," p. xii of the restoration) If some of these were editions, and not just reprints, then it appears that there could be variation in the footnote commentary.
 All factors considered, the content of the commentary should be a subject of ongoing Christian scholarship and documentation.

 There are numerous editions of the GENEVA BIBLE NOTES online.
-They do not include the book Arguments or Chapter Subjects.
-We have not studies the various editions of the NOTES to be able to say which are the most authentic, or the most valuable to the reader.
+We have not studied the various editions of the NOTES to be able to say which are the most authentic, or the most valuable to the reader.
 The NOTES in the (1672 AKJV/GN) would be the most reliable standard as a starting point for further study.
 Some available e-text of the NOTES alone are as follows:

 1599 Geneva Bible Notes